Full Name: Republic of Poland

-Ducroire Delcredere Commercial Risk Rating: A -- lowest risk
+Credendo Commercial Risk Rating: A -- Lowest risk

 Poland has a very stable economy and offers investors an attractive business environment.
 During the recent global economic downturn, Poland has been the only country in Europe to show growth in GDP.